aamir-gmail/htm-vision-encoder/README.md

 I an using the spatial pooler to compare images in a unsupervised way.

-To use the encoder ou will need a linux system (Ubuntu 18.04 x64) is preferred.
+To use the encoder you will need a linux system (Ubuntu 18.04 x64) is preferred.
 Start by downloading Mini-conda 3.7 x64, install conda tensorflow, pip install keras , pillow, numba, scikit-learn , numpy etc. and finally head over to HTM CORE and install their implementation of HTM.